Generic Name: zolpidem tartrate

 - have a lung disease or breathing problems

-- If you take too much Zolpimist (zolpidem tartrate) Oral Spray or overdose, get emergency treatment.
+- If you take too much Zolpimist or overdose, call your doctor or poison control center right away, or get emergency treatment.

 - abnormal thoughts and behavior.
 Symptoms include more outgoing or aggressive behavior than normal, confusion, agitation, hallucinations, worsening of depression, and suicidal thoughts or actions.